 So, how does the Mobile Data offloading work?
 It works seamlessly and so quickly that users even don’t notice.
 To create the best user experience, providers of Wi-Fi services try to deliver secure and automatic authentication as possible.

 For some cases, users may need to go through authentication processes for the first time.
 But at times nothing is required as the operator authenticates by SIM information.
 Thereafter, the Network/Services remember the user for further future usages.

 Different types of services can be used for Data Offloading like Wi-Fi services and Femtocell.
 Femtocell is a small, low-power cellular Base Station (BS).
 Its design is suitable for usage in a home or small business.
 This is also called Femto Access Point (AP).

-  Radical growth of SMS traffic is also a concern for the MNO which turning them to IP-based solution like other Data.
-This solution will enable Operators to divert SMS messages selectively to IP-based overlay network.
+The radical growth of SMS traffic is also a concern for the MNO which turning them to an IP-based solution like other Data.
+This solution will enable Operators to divert SMS messages selectively to an IP-based overlay networks.

-  There are two aspects which require attention while using the services.
+There are two aspects that require attention while using the services:

 - Data Security

 Data security is the main concern.
 While the second aspect, when to select the wireless provider selection is a key consideration for the provider, despite the fact, that, there are various models already available and proposed.

 Some estimations show that Wi-Fi networks will carry up to 60% of smartphone and tablet data traffic by 2019, and North America and Western Europe will account for more than half of the global mobile data being offloaded in 2019 (Juniper).

 Mobile Data Offloading not only reduces the cost for the providers but also for the end-users as well.
 Moreover, it facilitates the flexibility of the Operator code.
 This, in turn, allows the addition of more bandwidth where it is necessary like in the metro area, the university campus, railway stations etc. in a very short time.
 Operators further have the flexibility to add a constantly increasing number of Wi-Fi providers to their network.